 Academic integrity requires examining what this vignette might distort or what ethical concerns it raises.
 First, writing about childhood trauma risks what trauma studies scholar Roger Luckhurst (2008) called wound culture, the commodification of suffering for narrative purposes.
 By making my childhood fear into scholarly material, I risk flattening its complexity, turning lived anguish into theoretical illustration.
 Luckhurst (2008) cautioned against trauma narratives that serve primarily to elicit sympathy rather than advance understanding.

-However, feminist scholar Wendy Brown (1995) argued that strategic deployment of injury narratives can serve political and epistemological purposes when done critically.
-Brown (1995) distinguished between wounded attachments, identities organised entirely around injury, and critical injury discourse, which examines structures of power that produce suffering.
+However, feminist scholar Wendy Brown (1995) argued that the strategic deployment of injury narratives can serve political and epistemic purposes when done critically.
+Brown (1995) distinguished between wounded attachments, identities organized entirely around injury, and critical injury discourse, which examines structures of power that produce suffering.
 My intention here aligns with the latter: using personal experience to illuminate how chronic childhood threat shapes lifelong patterns of embodiment, relationship, and capacity for rest.

-Second, this vignette focuses on my experience as oldest sibling and temporary protector, potentially obscuring my sisters’ distinct experiences.
+Second, this vignette focuses on my experience as the oldest sibling and temporary protector, potentially obscuring my sisters’ distinct experiences.
 They lived in the same house but occupied different positions in the family system, different ages and therefore different developmental impacts, different strategies and different injuries.
-My narrative must resist presuming to speak for them or to represent the definitive truth of our shared childhood.
+My narrative must resist the temptation to presume to speak for them or to represent the definitive truth of our shared childhood.
 Philosopher Linda Alcoff (1991) cautioned about the problem of speaking for others, noting that even well-intentioned representation can silence those whose experiences differ from the narrator’s.

-Third, by focusing on my father’s alcoholism and violence, this vignette might appear to pathologise addiction or to reduce complex family dynamics to simple perpetrator/victim categories.
-Addiction medicine recognises alcoholism as disease requiring treatment rather than moral failure.
+Third, by focusing on my father’s alcoholism and violence, this vignette might appear to pathologize addiction or to reduce complex family dynamics to simple perpetrator/victim categories.
+Addiction medicine recognizes alcoholism as a disease requiring treatment rather than moral failure.
 My father’s violence and my fear are both real, and neither negates the other’s reality.
-Trauma-informed practice requires holding multiple truths simultaneously: that my father likely experienced his own traumas, that addiction reflects neurobiological dysregulation, and that none of this erases the harm caused or reduces my right to name my experience honestly.
+Trauma-informed practice requires holding multiple truths simultaneously: that my father likely experienced his own traumas, that addiction reflects neurobiological changes in the nervous system thrown off balance, and that none of this erases the harm caused or reduces my right to name my experience honestly.

-Fourth, the emphasis on hypervigilance as survival strategy risks romanticising trauma’s adaptations.
+Fourth, the emphasis on hypervigilance as a survival strategy risks romanticizing trauma’s adaptations.
 While it is true that children develop remarkable capacities for threat detection and self-protection, these deserve recognition as costly adaptations rather than gifts that trauma provides.
 What psychologist Mary Sykes Wylie (2004) called the myth of resilience obscures the profound costs of surviving chronic trauma.
-I did survive, but survival came at enormous developmental, neurobiological, and relational expense.
-The hypervigilance that kept me alive also kept me from experiencing protected childhood, from developing secure attachment, from knowing my body as safe space.
+I did survive, but at an enormous developmental, neurobiological, and relational cost.
+The hypervigilance that kept me alive also kept me from experiencing a protected childhood, from developing secure attachment, and from knowing my body as a safe space.

 Finally, memory’s limitations apply here as powerfully as in any autobiographical narrative.
-The experiences I describe occurred decades ago, filtered through a child’s understanding and shaped by adult meaning-making processes.
+The experiences I describe occurred decades ago, filtered through a child’s understanding and shaped by adult sense-making processes.
 As Schacter (2001) documented, memory is inherently reconstructive rather than reproductive.
-I cannot know with certainty which details are accurate recall, and which are narrative elaboration.
-What I can attest to with confidence is the affective truth, the emotional and somatic resonance of these memories, the way my body still responds to certain triggers in ways that suggest deep encoding of threat.
+I cannot know with certainty which details are accurate recall and which are narrative elaboration.
+What I can attest to with confidence is the affective truth, the emotional and body-based resonance of these memories, the way my body still responds to certain triggers in ways that suggest deep encoding of threat.

 My stomach still clenches in ways.
 My breath still catches when I hear certain vocal tones.
 My shoulders still rise toward my ears when doors close with force.
-These somatic responses suggest that whatever the precise accuracy of my narrative recollection, something real was encoded, something that continues living in my nervous system.
+These body-based responses suggest that, whatever the precise accuracy of my narrative recollection, something real was encoded, something that continues to live in my nervous system.

 Porges (2011) demonstrates that when a nervous system has been shaped by chronic danger, safety itself can feel foreign and unfamiliar, requiring conscious relearning of what secure states feel like.